shivam3singh/Parking-System/README.md

 Adding Vehicles: Add vehicles to the parking lot, specifying the registration number, color, and type.

-Removing Vehicles: Remove vehicles from the parking lot using either the registration number or the token ID.
+Removing Vehicles: Remove vehicles from the parking lot using the token ID.

 Checking Availability: Check the availability of vehicle spaces on a specific floor for a given vehicle type.